src-d/go-kallax/README.md

 ok  	gopkg.in/src-d/go-kallax.v1/benchmarks	44.899s
 ```

 As we can see on the benchmark, the performance loss is not very much compared to raw `database/sql`, while GORMs performance loss is very big and the memory consumption is way higher.
-SQLBoiler, on the other hand, has a lower memory footprint than kallax (in some cases), but a bigger performance loss (though not very significant in most cases), except for queries with relationships (that is a regression, though, and should be improved in the future).
+SQLBoiler, on the other hand, has a lower memory footprint than kallax (in some cases), but a bigger performance loss (though not very significant), except for queries with relationships (that is a regression, though, and should be improved in the future).

 Source code of the benchmarks can be found on the [benchmarks](https://github.com/src-d/go-kallax/tree/master/benchmarks) folder.

 **Notes:**

+* Benchmark runs are out of date as of 2018-05-28 (result of PR #269), some results are pending a re-run and will be updated soon.
 * Benchmarks were run on a 2015 MacBook Pro with i5 and 8GB of RAM and 128GB SSD hard drive running fedora 25.
 * Benchmark of `database/sql` for querying with relationships is implemented with a very naive 1+n solution.
 That's why the result is that bad.